deadlydog/deadlydog.github.io/_posts/2026-02-05-Colour-your-kubectl-output-and-type-less.md

 You don't want to have to run those commands every time you open PowerShell though.
 You can use your PowerShell profile to run the code automatically every time PowerShell starts.

-To find the file path of your PowerShell profile, run:
+To find the file path of your PowerShell profile, in PowerShell run:

 ```powershell
 $PROFILE